Tricontinental Conference (1966): Content of the Conference

-The American Intervention in Vietnam
+American Intervention in Vietnam

 The American intervention in the Vietnam War was a major topic during the conference.
 All participants condemned the American war in Vietnam as imperialist and aggressive, and further emphasized their support and solidarity with the Vietnamese.
 Nguyen Van Tien, the representative of the National Liberation Front of South Vietnam, requested support at the conference for the Vietnamese people against the Americans.
 Tran Danh Tuyen, the North Vietnamese representative also proposed a resolution that the US end its war in South Vietnam unconditionally, stop bombing North Vietnam, withdraw American troops and arms from South Vietnam, dismantle military bases in South Vietnam, and respect Vietnamese sovereignty.
 The support and solidarity that Vietnamese resistance against US imperialism garnered during the conference was apparent in the pledge of “unrestricted support” to the Vietnamese by Cuban president Osvaldo Dorticos, and Dominican representative Cayetano Rodriguez del Prado’s pledge to revolutionize the Dominican Republic into “the Vietnam of Latin America.”
 The idea of Vietnam as a model for other countries struggling against colonialism, neo-colonialism, and imperialism, particularly American imperialism, was a major theme throughout the discussions of the conference.
 Though not present at the Tricontinental Conference, Che Guevara sent a letter to be read at the conference in which he called for “two, three, many Vietnams” as a way to fight imperialism in the global south.

-Dispute over OSPAAAL Headquarters Location
+Dispute over OSPAAAL Headquarters location

 One area of conflict involved the question of where the headquarters of OSPAAAL, the organization that emerged from the Tricontinental, would be located after the conference.
 The Chinese delegation wished to maintain their influence in AAPSO (Afro-Asian People's Solidarity Organisation) and so pushed for the headquarters to be located in Havana and wanted OSPAAAL and AAPSO to remain two separate organizations.
 On the other hand, the Cuban delegation argued that there should be one, unified organization headquartered in Havana.
 The Soviets also wanted a single organization but with its headquarters in Cairo.
 However, the Chinese delegation threatened dissention if Cairo became the headquarters.
 In the end, the Chinese delegation emerged victorious as the delegates agreed to AAPSO as a separate organization and instead constructed a new Tricontinental organization, headquartered provisionally in Havana.
 The final decision made was that the final structure of OSPAAAL would be decided at a second Tricontinental conference in Cairo in 1968.